SciViews/svUnit/README.md

 install.packages("svUnit")
 ```

-### Development version
+You can also install the latest developement version.
 Make sure you have the 'devtools' R package installed:

 ```r
 install.packages("devtools")